 Hi!

 I did my BSc at Maastricht University as well, in Data Science and Artificial Intelligence.
 At the end of my first year, I was invited to take part in the KE@Work Honours Programme in which I joined Visma.
 In short, KE@Work is a business placement for the brightest and most ambitious bachelor's students where students work in a company for two days a week tackling Data Science/AI challenges for two years.
-Within the Data Science team of Visma, I focused on projects for Team Jumbo-Visma, particularly our Calorie Prediction project.
-At the end of my internship, Visma offered me to stay with a part-time position as a Junior Data Scientist next to my master's studies in which I spent most of my time on projects for the Jumbo-Visma women's team.
-Currently, I'm performing an internship at ASML within the EUV Wafer Defectivity team.
+Within the Data Science team of Visma, I focused on projects for Team Jumbo-Visma (now Visma Lease a Bike), particularly our Calorie Prediction project.
+Currently, I'm performing two internships at ASML within the EUV Wafer Defectivity team.

-At Visma, I've been developing, deploying and monitoring machine learning models for predicting the amount of calories required for a race for the benefit of Team Jumbo-Visma (ranked first on the UCI World Team Rankings and winner of the Tour de France 2022, considered as the most prestigious cycling race).
+At Visma, I developed, deployed and monitored machine learning models for predicting the amount of calories required for a race for the benefit of Team Jumbo-Visma (ranked first on the UCI World Team Rankings 2023 and winner of the Tour de France 2023, considered as the most prestigious cycling race).
 Until 2020, Team Jumbo-Visma would start preparing their calorie estimates up to three weeks in advance to ensure they had adequate estimates per cyclist and per stage.
 This is a time-consuming task.
 To improve the team performance, I, along with the data science team of Visma Connect, built regression models to predict the calories burned by a rider without needing any human computation.
 The models provide coaches with the calorie needs for each cyclist per race.
 I was invited to the broadcast "Wetenschap Vandaag" (Science Today) on the Dutch national radio to cover my work.
 A replay of the show can be found below (half in Dutch, half in English).
+I also gave an interview on my work to New Scientist (link to article).

 At the end of my bachelor's, I wrote my thesis Conformal Regression in Calorie Prediction for Team Jumbo-Visma, supervised by Dr. Christof Seiler.
 I investigated conformal regression techniques to provide prediction sets, quantifying the reliability of the models predictions.
 This allows Team Jumbo-Visma to adapt predictions based on the uncertainty of the forecasts.
 A paper on my bachelor's thesis can be found here.